 options helps represent option and configuration data in a clean, high-function way.
-Changes to options can "overlay" earlier or default settings.
+Changes can "overlay" defaults or earlier settings.

-For most functions and classes, options is overkill.
-Python's function arguments, *args, **kwargs, and inheritance patterns are elegant and sufficient for 99.9% of all development situations. options is for the top 0.1%:
+For most functions and classes, options is flexibility overkill.
+Not everyone wants to be a world-class gymnast, yogi, or contortionist.
+For most, Python's regular function arguments, *args, **kwargs, and inheritance patterns are elegant and sufficient. options is for the top 1% that need:

 - with many different features and options,

-- which might be adjusted or overriden at any time,
+- the settings for which might be adjusted or overriden at any time,

 - yet that need "reasonable" or "intelligent" defaults, and

 - that yearn for a simple, unobtrusive API.

 In those cases, Python's built-in, inheritance-based model stops being the simple approach.
 Non-trivial argument-management code and complexity begins to pervade.
 This is where options's layered, delegation-based approach begins to shine.
 Almost regardless of how varied the options it wrangles, or how much flexibility is required, code complexity remains very flat.